nuuuwan/news_lk3_data/README.md

 *2024-08-22 21:45:00* · [`adaderanalk`](https://www.adaderana.lk/news/101432/family-living-in-makeshift-hut-atop-tree-with-newborn-triplets-receive-new-home) · `en`

-A family which had been living in a makeshift hut atop a tree in Habarana with their newborn triplets were today (22) gifted a new home, build with the assistance of generous donors, just three months after Ada Derana reported on the plight of the couple who were lacking a proper home for their children.
+A family which had been living in a makeshift hut atop a tree in Habarana with their newborn triplets were today (22) gifted a new home, built with the assistance of generous donors, just three months after Ada Derana reported on the plight of the couple who were lacking a proper home for their children.

 This was made possible through the initiative of the Chief Incumbent of the Sandagiri Maha Seya in Hanthana, Ven.
 Gangasiripura Dhammaloka Thero and with the generous donations from benefactors living in Sri Lanka and abroad.